SeleniumHQ/docs/docs_source_files/content/introduction/the_selenium_project_and_tools.en.md

 ### Selenium controls web browsers

 _Selenium_ is many things,
-but at its core it's a toolset for web browser automation that uses the best techniques available to remotely control browser instances and emulate a user's interaction with the browser.
+but at its core it is a toolset for web browser automation that uses the best techniques available to remotely control browser instances and emulate a user's interaction with the browser.